AxelBackman/Tournament-App/README.md

 My roles were project leader, scrum master and part of the development team.
 Project leader:
 Planned and structured the group into teams and set up meetings.
-Drove engagement and collaboration for all members, and had to drive exclusion of 3 members towards course adminsitrators.
+Drove engagement and collaboration for all members

 Scrum master: Held "daily" scrums on mondays, wednesdays and fridays.
 My work involved structuring scrum meetings and sprints to sustain plans towards development goals, and enabled everyone to get their voice heard.